 Canada-Ukraine authorization for emergency travel (CUAET)

 In response to Vladimir Putin’s full-scale invasion of Ukraine, the Canadian government has created a special, accelerated temporary residence pathway for Ukrainians seeking safe haven in Canada while the war in their home country continues.
-As of May 5, 2022, more than 71,000 applications have been approved.
+On March 22, 2023, the Honourable Sean Fraser, Minister of Immigration, Refugees and Citizenship, announced that the Governmnet of Canada will extend the CUAET.

 With the CUAET: